 His son Henry, 2nd Earl of Clarendon, was born on 2 June 1638 and baptised at St Margaret's Westminster and married twice.
 He was a Member of Parliament, private secretary and treasurer to the Queen consort, Lord Privy Seal and Lord Lieutenant of Ireland.
 Flower Backhouse was his second wife.
 His death was due to asthma.

-Jane, daughter of Sir William Leveson-Gower, married Henry 4th Earl of Clarendon in 1692 and on his death in 1753 the title became extinct.
+Jane, daughter of Sir William Leveson-Gower, married Henry 4th Earl of Clarendon in 1692 and on his death, aged 81, on 10 December 1753 the title became extinct.
 Although Henry's name does not occur in the Abbey burial register it was probable that he was buried in the vault.

 Not mentioned on the gravestone but buried in the Clarendon vault are:

 Henry Lord Hyde, third son of the 4th Earl of Clarendon and 2nd Earl of Rochester, who was buried on 12 June 1753 married Frances daughter of the Earl of Lichfield.
 He died from a fall from his horse in Paris.
 Lady Charlotte Hyde, daughter of the 4th Earl died unmarried and was buried on 24 March 1740.

 A photo of the gravestone can be purchased from Westminster Abbey Library.

 Oxford Dictionary of National Biography 2004